 Process description

-The composition of industrial waste varies considerably.
-Industrial waste includes any unwanted hazardous/chemical waste such as acids and alkalis, halogenated and other potentially-toxic compounds, fuels, oils and greases, used filter materials, animal and food wastes.
-Industrial waste sources include chemical plant, refineries, light and heavy manufacturing, etc.
+The composition of industrial and hazardous waste varies considerably.
+Non-hazardous industrial waste generated by industrial establishments includes organic waste, paper and cardboard, plastics and rubber, wood, glass, metal, mineral waste.
+Hazardous waste includes any unwanted hazardous/chemical waste such as acids and alkalis, halogenated and other potentially-toxic compounds, fuels, oils and greases, used filter materials.

-Industrial waste is incinerated to reduce its volume and to save landfill costs, and to prevent the release of chemical and toxic substances to the environment.
-In some cases energy is recovered from the waste combustion either for heating or electricity generation.
-In these cases it is good practice to report the emissions in the relevant combustion sector in the combustion section (1.A).
+Combustible industrial waste may be incinerated to reduce its volume and to save landfill costs, whereas hazardous waste is incinerated to prevent the release of chemical and toxic substances to the environment.
+In some cases, energy is recovered from the waste combustion either for heating or electricity generation.
+In these cases, it is good practice to report the emissions in the relevant combustion sector in the combustion section (1.A).
 If no energy recovery is applied, it is good practice to report the emissions in the waste incineration sector.

-Sewage sludge arises from two principal sources (HMIP, 1992):

-the removal of solids from raw sewage.
-This primary sludge has a solids content of about 5 % and consists of both organic and inorganic substances;

-the removal by settlement of solids produced during biological treatment processes, i.e. surplus activated sludge and human sludge.
-This is known as secondary sludge.
+Sewage sludge arises from the removal of organic and inorganic solids from raw sewage (primary sludge) and the removal by settlement of solids produced during biological treatment processes, i.e. surplus activated sludge and human sludge (secondary sludge) (HMIP, 1992).

 Sewage sludge is incinerated to reduce its volume to lower disposal costs and, in some instances, to recover energy from its combustion either for heating or electricity generation.

-Figure 2-1 shows a process scheme for industrial waste incineration.
-Only combustion emissions arise from the incinerator.
-It is good practice to report the emissions as follows:

-in the combustion source category, 1.A, when energy recovery is applied (when the incinerated waste is used as a fuel for another combustion process);

-in this source category when no energy recovery is applied.

-Figure 2-1 Process scheme for source categories 5.C.1.b.i, 5.C.1.b.ii, 5.C.1.b.iv Industrial waste incineration including hazardous waste and sewage sludge, with energy recovery (left panel) and without energy recovery (right panel)

 Techniques

-There are many different furnace designs in use at industrial waste incinerators in Europe.
+There are many different furnace designs in use to incinerate industrial waste, hazardous waste and sludge in Europe.
 A range of grate designs and fluidised beds are used, but the exact furnace design depends on the type of wastes burned, their composition and the throughput of waste.
 The principal influences of the incinerator type on the level of atmospheric emissions are the waste burning capacity of the incinerator, the operational techniques and the degree of abatement included in the process design.

+There are three main designs of furnace used for industrial waste incineration: rotary kiln, fluidised bed and multiple hearths (short descriptions are presented in annex).
+However, the principal influence on the emission factors applicable to a plant is the degree of pollution abatement equipment fitted to the plant.

+Large facilities specifically designed for hazardous waste incineration are typically rotary kiln design that operates at temperatures above 1100°C along with an advanced abatement technology.

-Small industrial waste incinerators with a restricted waste supply are often operated as batch processes.
+Small industrial / hazardous waste incinerators with limited waste supply are often operated as batch processes with some abatement technologies.
 This increases the frequency of start up and burn-out emissions, which are often significant.

 At all operational plants the wet sludge is de-watered prior to incineration (HMIP, 1992).
 Several dewatering processes are available: centrifuges, belt or plate presses.